nicolasmerinian/forest-fires-spread/README.md

 * A burning tree becomes ash.
 * Any tree adjacent to at least one burning tree catches fire.
-* Firefighters extinguish nearby fires according to simple neighbourhood rules.
-* Wet cells eventually become empty.
+* Empty cells remain empty.
+* Ash cells remain unchanged.

-The simulation uses the Moore neighbourhood (8 surrounding cells).
+The simulation uses the **Moore neighbourhood**, meaning that each cell considers its 8 surrounding neighbours.

+## Architecture

+The project is split into two main components:

+### ForestFireModel

+Responsible for the simulation logic:

+* Grid creation and initialization
+* Cell states management
+* Fire propagation rules
+* Neighbour detection
+* Simulation updates

+The model is independent from the rendering system, making the simulation logic easier to test and modify.

+### ForestFireRenderer

+Responsible for the visual representation:

+* Canvas creation
+* Grid rendering
+* Cell colouring

+The renderer only displays the current state of the model and does not contain simulation logic.

 ## Result

 Although this is a simplified model, it reproduces an interesting qualitative behaviour.

-For low values of `p`, fires generally die out quickly because the forest is too sparse to sustain propagation.
+For low values of `treeDensity`, fires generally die out quickly because the forest is too sparse to sustain propagation.

 As the density increases, larger connected clusters of trees appear, allowing fires to travel much farther.
 Around a density of approximately **0.55**, the simulation begins to exhibit a transition where fires are much more likely to spread across a significant portion of the forest.